Saving with Solar Incentives in New York

 After taking the NYSERDA block grant into account, you can write off 25% of your total solar system value or $5,000 (whichever comes first) on your taxes.
 If you don’t have enough tax appetite to write off the whole sum, New York will let you roll the remaining credit to the next cycle.

-Solar incentives are on the decline.
-Take advantage of them!
+Solar incentives decline over time.
+Take advantage of them now!

 Bonus: New York Real Property Tax Exemption